GlennDeprey/PalianPals/docs/game-guides/ranching/intro.md

 Ranching lets you raise, care for, and breed animals to produce valuable resources.
 This section of the guide will walk you through:

-- 🐾 Basics of ranching (getting started, pens, and care)
+- 🐾 Basics of ranching (getting started, breeding, advanced breeding)
 - 🍎 Feeding and preferred foods for animals
 - 🐣 Breeding details and requirements
-- 📊 Reference tables for animal growth and production
+- 📊 Reference tables for functional/cosmetic traits and different treats

 ## Ranch Animals